Seven-month-old infant may have to be removed from life support, court hears

 A seven-month-old infant may have to be removed from breathing support by doctors and allowed to die, a specialist family court has heard.

-The child, known as C, is being kept alive by a ventilator under the care of a trust in the north of England and has been there since August 28.
+The child, known as C, is being kept alive by a ventilator under the care of a trust in the north of England.

 Doctors have been unable to reach an agreement with C’s parents on whether continued treatment is in the child’s best interests, and have taken the case to the Court of Protection in London for a judge to rule on the matter.